 The National Museum of African Art is dedicated exclusively to the collection, study, and exhibition of African art.
-The museum's primary aim is to foster and sustain public understanding and appreciation of the diverse cultures and arts of Africa through exhibitions, collections, research and public programs.
-As part of the museum, the Eliot Elisofon Photographic Archives is a research and reference center devoted to collection, preservation, and access of visual materials that encourage and support the study of the arts, cultures and history of Africa.
+The museum's primary aim is to foster and sustain public understanding and appreciation of the diverse cultures and arts of Africa through exhibitions, collections, research, and public programs.
+As part of the museum, the Eliot Elisofon Photographic Archives is a research and reference center devoted to collection, preservation, and access of visual materials that encourage and support the study of the arts, cultures, and history of Africa.
 The Archives is a unique repository for materials illuminating the history of photography and photographic practices in Africa.
-Its collections contain over 350,000 items, including historic collections of glass plate negatives, cartes-de-visite, lantern slides, photographic albums, stereographs, postcards, maps and engravings.
-The Archives staff works with art historians, anthropologists, photographers, filmmakers and other specialists in acquiring and preserving these visual resources.
+Its collections contain over 600,000 items, including historic collections of glass plate negatives, cartes-de-visite, lantern slides, photographic albums, stereographs, postcards, maps, and engravings.

 Since 1973, the Elisofon Archives has grown to include over 180,000 slides and color transparencies and 80,000 black and white negatives and photographs.
 The holdings are divided into two major categories: art photographs, which show African works of art in the permanent collection of the National Museum of African Art and other museums and galleries; and field photographs, which depict art and life in Africa.
-The field photographs, comprised of over 200 collections, contain images of African artists, leadership, masquerades, architecture and natural landscapes, and reflect the work of both western and indigenous photographers.
-The most outstanding field collection is the work of photographer Eliot Elisofon, whose images primarily focus on artistic expression in West and Central Africa.
-Other major collections include 3,000 black and white photographs of rural and urban life in South Africa by Constance Stuart Larrabee during the 1930s and 1940s; over 10,000 slides depicting Yoruba art and culture by Henry John Drewal and Margaret Thompson Drewal; field slides and motion picture films of Igbo peoples taken in Nigeria by Simon Ottenberg; and a historical collection of approximately 16,000 postcards representing every region of Africa.
-Special collections include late nineteenth and early twentieth century photographic albums with significant anthropological and art historical research value.
+The field photographs, comprised of over 200 collections, contain images of African artists, leadership, masquerades, architecture, and natural landscapes, and reflect the work of both western and indigenous photographers.

 Eliot Elisofon Photographic Archives